Accounting for Start-ups in Estonia

 Balance Sheet — What Investors Look At

-Deferred Revenue — A large deferred revenue balance is actually positive — it means customers have paid in advance.
+A large deferred revenue balance is actually positive — it means customers have paid in advance.
+Investors know to normalise this.

-Equity Composition — Share capital + share premium + ESOP reserve + retained earnings.
+Share capital + share premium + ESOP reserve + retained earnings.
+The ESOP reserve confirms options are being accounted for correctly.

 Cash Flow Statement — The Statement Most Founders Ignore